praekelt/seed-auth-api/docs/http_api.rst

 .. _Delete team:
 .. http:delete:: /teams/(int:team_id)

     Archive a team.
-The team will no longer be shown when :ref:`listing teams
-    <teams-list>`, and any permissions associated with the team will no longer
-    take effect when checking whether a user has permission to perform an action.
+The team will by default no longer be shown when :ref:`listing teams <teams-list>`, and any permissions associated with the team will no longer take effect when checking whether a user has permission to perform an action.

     Archiving can be reversed by setting ``archived`` to ``true`` when :ref:`updating <teams-update>` a team.